ethereum/go-ethereum/docs/monitoring/dashboards.md

 sudo apt install influxdb-client
 ```

-By default,InfluxDB it is reachable at `localhost:8086`.
+By default, InfluxDB it is reachable at `localhost:8086`.
 Before using the `influx` client, a new user with admin privileges needs to be created.
 This user will serve for high level management, creating databases and users.

 ```sh
 curl -XPOST "http://localhost:8086/query" --data-urlencode "q=CREATE USER username WITH PASSWORD 'password' WITH ALL PRIVILEGES"